matthias-reis/carda-gatsby/content/articles/2021/07/cementation-anxiety-liminal-instability.md

 slug: cementation-anxiety-liminal-instability-en
 typeName: Review
 title: Cementation Anxiety – "Liminal Instability"
-subTitle: An opera without arias
+subTitle: An Opera Without Arias
 seoTitle: Cementation Anxiety – "Liminal Instability" – An Opera Without Arias
 description: In Cementation Anxiety's Bandcamp profile, you will find the words "The patterns merely mutate".
 Even if I think that's a shy and modest